 Like it or not, most of us are attuned to our dog’s elimination habits.
 Many of us have been caught in the act of examining our dog’s poop by non-dog owners, and the same goes for urination.
 This attention to detail is more than just excessive caring — it can help your veterinarian diagnose a medical condition before it gets out of hand.

 Nothing is as alarming to a dog owner as the possibility of cancer.
-Luckily, bladder cancer is rare in dogs, but owners should still be aware of the symptoms of bladder cancer, especially if they own a breed that is predisposed to the condition, for example Scottish Terriers, Shetland Sheepdogs, West Highland White Terriers, Beagles, and Wire Fox Terriers.
+Luckily, bladder cancer is rare in dogs.
+But owners should still be aware of the symptoms of bladder cancer, especially if they own a breed predisposed to the condition, such as Scottish Terriers, Shetland Sheepdogs, West Highland White Terriers, Beagles, and Wire Fox Terriers.

 Recurrent urinary tract infections, or urinary tract symptoms, can be a sign of bladder cancer.
 The most common kind of bladder cancer is a cancer called transitional cell carcinoma (TCC).
-These cancers are very invasive and have a high incidence of metastasis, which means catching the disease early on will improve your dog’s prognosis.
+These cancers are very invasive and have a high incidence of metastasis.
+Early detection can often improve your dog’s prognosis.

-Bladder cancer can cause both UTIs and UTI symptoms, which can make them tricky to diagnose.
-Tumors can obstruct the flow of urine, leading to difficulty urinating, and cancer can also cause blood in the urine.
+Bladder cancer can cause both UTIs and UTI symptoms, which can make it tricky to diagnose.
+Tumors can obstruct the flow of urine, leading to difficulty urinating.
+Cancer can also cause blood in the urine.
 Combined with the likelihood of a UTI on top of this, diagnosing a dog with bladder cancer can be tricky.
-Veterinarians look for other risk factors, such as age and breed, and may perform additional diagnostic tests, for example, radiographs and ultrasounds, to look for blockages, tumors, or other causes for your dog's symptoms.
+Veterinarians look for other risk factors, such as age and breed.
+Additional diagnostic tests, like radiographs and ultrasounds, may be performed to look for blockages, tumors, or other causes for your dog’s symptoms.

 The best course of treatment for cancers of the urinary tract is tumor removal.
 Radiation therapy and chemotherapy can also be beneficial, and your veterinarian will help manage recurrent bacterial yeast infections.